dh06IRL/Sustain-Web3-hackathon-FOAM/README.md

 - Add settings option to enable background notifications when near ANY FOAM POI (not just challenged)
 - Add distance settings for background POI notifications
 - Query and add displays for FOAM Signals onto map and within AR View

-*Will be adding screenshots / demo video shortly*